Sravanigaju/Qxf2_internship_22/README.md

  - Updated `Day26` work in to the GitHub Repository.
  - practised some excercises on what i learnt in python
+ - cleared some of the  excercises.
- - could not clear the all excercise so looked in to topics again.
+ - Which i couldnt clear looked back in to topics again